Andrew Poturalski: Professional

 During his first full professional season in 2016–17, Poturalski was initially assigned to AHL affiliate, the Charlotte Checkers.
 Poturalski was leading the club in assists and scoring when he received his first recall to the NHL by the Hurricanes on April 4, 2017.
 He made his debut that night in a 5–3 defeat to the Minnesota Wild.
 After two games with the Hurricanes, Poturalski was returned to Charlotte to play out the remainder of the year.

 Following that season, Poturalski was invited to the Hurricanes training camp but began the 2017–18 season with the Checkers after being cut.

 In the 2018–19 season, had a stand out season with the league leading Charlotte Checkers, scoring 23 goals and 70 points in 72 games, to earning a selection to the AHL Second All-Star Team.
 In the post-season, he led the Checkers to the 2019 Calder Cup Championship after collecting 12 goals and 23 points.
 Poturalski was named the Jack A. Butterfield Trophy as the playoffs MVP after leading all skaters in points and goals.

 On July 2, 2019, Poturalski left the Hurricanes organization as a free agent to sign a one-year, two-way contract with the Anaheim Ducks.

 After a successful stint in the AHL with the San Diego Gulls, Poturalski returned to the Hurricanes as a free agent, signing a one-year, two-way contract on August 11, 2021.

 As a free agent at the conclusion of his contract with the Hurricanes, Poturalski was signed to a two-year, $1.525 million contract with the Seattle Kraken on July 13, 2022.

+After helping the Kraken's AHL affiliate, the Coachella Valley Firebirds reach the Calder Cup finals in each season under contract with the Kraken, Poturalski left as a free agent and was signed to a two-year, two-way contract with the San Jose Sharks on July 3, 2024.
+He appeared in three games with the Sharks, recording one assist, but spent the bulk of the 2024–25 season in the AHL with the San Jose Barracuda.
+In 59 games he scored a career-best 30 goals, and with 73 points he led the league for the third in his career.
+Poturalski became only the third player to win the Sollenberger Trophy three times, and for the first time was given the Les Cunningham Award as the most valuable player of the regular season.
+He also received his second First Team All-Star selection.

+Despite having a year to remaining on his deal with the Sharks, on May 30, 2025, Poturalski was granted a release from his contract in order to pursue a career abroad.
+On July 27, 2025, Poturalski agreed to a one-year contract with Russian club, Avangard Omsk of the KHL, for the 2025–26 season.

 Personal life

-Poturalski and his wife Haley have one son together.
+Poturalski and his wife Haley have two children together; a son and daughter.